 Easing up an interview candidate with some basic questions is always an important step.
 It is a necessity so that a candidate can answer your questions with confidence and fluency.

-But often recruiters make this mistake of asking questions that are irrelevant and out of topic.
-This can annoy the qualified candidates.
-Thus leading them to lose interest in the interview and eventually the job.
+But often, recruiters make the mistake of asking irrelevant questions and out of topic.
+This can annoy qualified candidates.
+Thus, leading them to lose interest in the interview and eventually the job.

 7. Getting Distracted:

-What most recruiters do is that they rush an interview to complete their pending work.
-This can have a negative impact on the candidate.
+What most recruiters do is that rush an interview to complete their pending work.
+This can harm the candidate.
 They will feel that you are not paying any attention to them and you are not enthusiastic about the interview.

-It is important to keep in mind that you are representing your organization.
-If you are distracted during the process it might show that there is a lack of company culture at the workplace.
+It is essential to keep in mind that you are representing your organization.
+If you are distracted during the process, it might show a lack of company culture at the workplace.

 8. Criticizing a Response:

-When you ask a question, you should be open to all types of answer.
-Because every candidate has a different approach to each answer they give.
+When you ask a question, you should be open to all types of answers because every candidate has a different approach to each answer they give.

 You might like them or may not like the answers at all.
 Compare your notes with other interviewers later.
-But what you need to do is dig into the details so that you can understand the specifics of their answer.
-It is important to keep in mind that you do not criticize them based on their answer.
+But what you need to do is dig into the details to understand the specifics of their solution.
+It is essential to keep in mind that you do not criticize them based on their answer.

-Instead, reply to them in a more diplomatic way so that they can understand your point of view to the answer as well.
-And, if they are struggling to provide you with an answer help them to focus on where they need to look upon.
+Instead, practice constructive criticsim so that they can understand your point of view to the answer as well.
+And, if they are struggling to provide you with a solution, help them focus on where they need to look upon.